morgan-kemper2/chatapp/README.md

 Link to Android Studio to download an Android Emulator https://developer.android.com/studio/?gclid=CjwKCAjw9MuCBhBUEiwAbDZ-7t0m5NxPk1lgmZl6HWs0fl5uBneors7Eb6UlKQ-8kFlwp3kjjhp5XBoC3bUQAvD_BwE&gclsrc=aw.ds

-Mac users require Xcode to create an iOS simulator
+Mac users require Xcode to create an iOS simulator.
+Download it from the App Store.

 After installing XCode, open it up and head over to Preferences.
 From there, click Components and install a simulator from the list.
 Open the simulator, start your Expo project, and click Run on iOS simulator.